Saket (Delhi)

+Saket Colony was developed on the lands of the Khirki Chauhan village, the Jat‑dominated village of Said‑ul‑Ajaib, and the Hauz Rani village.

 Residential blocks

-Saket is primarily a residential area which consists of Press Enclave and residential blocks named by alphabets from A to N. These blocks constitute a mixture of row houses, multi-story apartments, and two-story apartments.
+Saket is primarily a residential area which consists of a Press Enclave and residential blocks named by alphabets from A to N. These blocks constitute a mixture of row houses, multi-story apartments, and two-story apartments.
 There are several parks associated with these residential blocks as well.

+Oldest surviving dam

+Muhammad Shah Tughlaq constructed Satpula as a water harvesting dam in the newly built Jahanpanah city.
+Satpula, a Tughlaq-era marvel, According to historians, Satpula ('sat' means seven and 'pull' means openings of a bridge) features a bridge with seven main openings and two subsidiary openings at each end, serving both defensive and irrigation purposes.
+Built during Sultan Muhammad Shah Tughlaq's reign (1325-1351), Satpula was an integral part of the fourth city of Delhi.
+Despite its historical significance, Satpula is now in a state of disrepair, with deteriorated walls, damaged plaster, and graffiti, no longer serving its original dam function.

 Points of interest

-Restaurants

-There are three shopping areas in Saket: PVR Anupam complex, J-Block Market, and the Malls.

-The PVR complex is ideal for branded eateries such as Pollo Tropical, McDonald's, Domino's, Subway, Cafe Coffee Day, Burger King, Barista as well several restaurants and pubs.

-The J-Block market is relatively local but hosts an assortment of stores, including Gopala, which are popular sweet shops and a Bakery Rozana.

-All the malls have food courts of their own and the area has recently been opened for independent commercial eateries.
-All major food chains are venturing into this region.

-This time we bring to you the latest fad in town - Champa Gali.

 Entertainment

 Saket is home to the PVR Cinemas Anupam-4 Multiplex Theatre, which was the first multiplex in India.
 The place was originally called Anupam and was owned by the Ansals Group, a group that also ran the Gyan Bharti School and shared a common boundary with the Anupam complex.
 The Ansals Group eventually leased the cinema hall to the PVR Venture Group (Joint venture between Mr. Ajay Bijli and PVR of Australia).
-The nearby Select Citywalk mall also houses the PVR Premier, a newer 6-screen multiplex and the adjacent DLF Avenue house shops and restaurants like The Big Chill Cafe.
+The nearby Select Citywalk mall also houses the PVR Premier, a newer 6-screen multiplex and the adjacent DLF Avenue house shops and restaurants.

-Around the area is an Archies gallery, and several other novelty shops.
-Also, close by at Saidul Ajaib, is the Garden of Five Senses developed by DTTDC.
+Close by at Saidul Ajaib, is the Garden of Five Senses developed by DTTDC.